coady/futured/README.md

     request = threaded(requests.Session.request)
 ```

-Thread and process pool executors may be customized and reused.
+Thread and process pool executors may be used as context managers,
+customized with options, and reused with different callables.

 ```python
 threaded(max_workers=...)(func, ...)